Black hole: Cauchy horizon

-Black holes that are rotating and/or charged have an inner horizon, often called the Cauchy horizon, inside of the black hole.
+Black holes that are rotating or charged have an inner horizon, often called the Cauchy horizon, inside of the black hole.
 The inner horizon is divided up into two segments: an ingoing section and an outgoing section.

 At the ingoing section of the Cauchy horizon, radiation and matter that fall into the black hole would build up at the horizon, causing the curvature of spacetime to go to infinity.
 This would cause an observer falling in to experience tidal forces.
 This phenomenon is often called mass inflation, since it is associated with a parameter dictating the black hole's internal mass growing exponentially, and the buildup of tidal forces is called the mass-inflation singularity or Cauchy horizon singularity.
 Some physicists have argued that in realistic black holes, accretion and Hawking radiation would stop mass inflation from occurring.

 At the outgoing section of the inner horizon, infalling radiation would backscatter off of the black hole's spacetime curvature and travel outward, building up at the outgoing Cauchy horizon.
 This would cause an infalling observer to experience a gravitational shock wave and tidal forces as the spacetime curvature at the horizon grew to infinity.
 This buildup of tidal forces is called the shock singularity.

-Both of these singularities are weak, meaning that an object crossing them would only be deformed a finite amount by tidal forces, even though the spacetime curvature would still be infinite at the singularity.
+In the Penrose-Hawking singularity theorem, both of these singularities are weak, meaning that an object crossing them would only be deformed a finite amount by tidal forces, even though the spacetime curvature would still be infinite at the singularity.
 This is as opposed to a strong singularity, where an object hitting the singularity would be stretched and squeezed by an infinite amount.
-They are also null singularities, meaning that a photon could travel parallel to the them without ever being intercepted.
+They are also null singularities, meaning that a photon could travel parallel to them without ever being intercepted.